gsominsk/ai-trading-tool/memory-bank/progress.md

 **Memory Bank Updated**: Phase 1 completion documented with full technical details and validation results

 [2025-08-06 14:14:25] - **Phase 1: Service Stabilization COMPLETE.** All critical bug fixes related to `NameError` and `AttributeError` in `MarketDataService` have been implemented, tested, and merged.
 The service is now stable.

+[2025-08-06 14:48:00] - **Phase 2: Architectural Refactoring COMPLETE.** The planned architectural refactoring is complete, significantly improving the system's efficiency and observability.
+- **API Efficiency**: Eliminated redundant API calls in `get_enhanced_context`, reducing latency and cost.
+- **Hierarchical Tracing**: Implemented `parent_trace_id` to provide a clear, tree-like execution flow in logs, which is crucial for debugging and performance analysis.
+- **Validation**: Both major changes were validated with new, dedicated integration tests, ensuring the refactoring was successful and the system remains stable.

+[2025-08-06 14:59:31] - CRITICAL FAILURES DISCOVERED: Post-refactoring test integration revealed two critical failures: `decimal.InvalidOperation` due to empty DataFrame calculations and an `AssertionError` from incorrect log capture (stdout vs stderr).
+[2025-08-06 14:59:31] - NEXT STEP: Fix the `decimal.InvalidOperation` error in [`src/market_data/market_data_service.py`](src/market_data/market_data_service.py:1) by adding defensive checks.

+[2025-08-06 18:31:03] - [COMPLETED] All test suites are passing.
+The market data service is fully stabilized, and all identified bugs, including error handling, logging, and data validation, have been resolved.
+The system is now stable.